DragonSenses/Algorithms/LeetCode/67-add-binary/problem.md

 - **Efficiency**: The algorithm processes each bit of the input strings once, making it efficient with linear time complexity relative to the lengths of the input strings.
 - **Scalability**: It handles large binary strings effectively, ensuring that the space used is proportional to the length of the longer input string.
 - **Simplicity**: The algorithm's bit-by-bit addition approach provides a straightforward and clear method for summing binary strings without converting to and from decimal.

+# Bit Manipulation Approach

+Using bit manipulation efficiently handles the addition of binary strings without using conventional addition operations, making it well-suited for handling large inputs.

+### **Challenge**

+A variation of the add binary strings problem is to sum them ***without using the addition operation***.